mjc-school/MJC-School/stage #4/module #3. Authentication & Spring Security/authentication_and_spring_security_task.md

         * Signup.
         * Login.
      - User:
-        * Make an order on main entity.
         * All read operations.
+        * Addition of news, comments.
      - Administrator (can be added only via database call):
         * All operations, including addition and modification of entities.